gerundium/01-homelab/01-Provisioning/01-Ansible/README.md

 2. Apply your changes to
    1. Ansible/inventory/yourClusterName/hosts.ini
    2. Ansible/inventory/yourClusterName/host_vars/example # You have to rename example to the name of your Virtualbox box or ansible will not apply the variables on that box!
+      - The variable "***ignore***" has an important role.
+It's a simple contol switch to tag vms that should be created.
+      - If vms are tagged as "ignore: **false**" the playbook will try to provision that vm.
+      - If you want to add new vms you can simply extend the vms block and set the **ignore** variable, on already existing vms, to true.

 #### 2.2 Ansible
 Customize the Ansible settings: